Forecasting Characteristic 3D Poses of Human Actions: Introduction

-In summary, we present the following contributions: \begin{itemize} \itemsep0em \item We propose the task of forecasting \emph{Characteristic 3D Poses}: predicting likely action-defining moments in the future from a single pose observation of a person, towards goal-oriented understanding of pose forecasting. \item We introduce a probabilistic approach to tackle this problem and model the most likely modes for characteristic poses, and show that this outperforms state-of-the-art, deterministic methods. \item In order to jointly model the multi-modal distribution of the future pose joint locations, we autoregressively model the distribution, casting the pose prediction as a product of conditional distributions of the end effector locations (e.g., hands), and the rest of the body. \item We introduce \DATASET{}, a dataset and benchmark on our Characteristic 3D Pose prediction, comprising 1334 annotated characteristic pose frames from the GRAB dataset~\cite{DBLP:conf/eccv/TaheriGBT20}.\footnote{Code and dataset to be released.} \end{itemize}
+In summary, we present the following contributions: \begin{itemize} \itemsep0em \item We propose the task of forecasting \emph{characteristic 3D Poses}: predicting likely next action-defining future moments from a sequence observation of a person, towards goal-oriented understanding of pose forecasting. \item We introduce an attention-driven, probabilistic approach to tackle this problem and model the most likely modes for the next characteristic pose, and show that it outperforms state of the art. \item We autoregressively model the multi-modal distribution of future pose joint locations, casting pose prediction as a product of conditional distributions of end effector locations (e.g., hands), and the rest of the body. \item We introduce a dataset and benchmark on our \emph{characteristic 3D Pose} prediction, comprising 1535 annotated characteristic pose frames from the GRAB~\cite{DBLP:conf/eccv/TaheriGBT20} and Human3.6M~\cite{DBLP:journals/pami/IonescuPOS14} datasets. \end{itemize}